JoshPaulie/nexar/README.md

 ## Why Nexar?

+- Built for Python freaks.
+    - Timestamps are `datetime` objects
+    - Robust, pythonic models
-Built for Python freaks.
-Dates are `datetime` objects, everything has type hints, and so many enums you'll hate them (but love the autocomplete).
+    - So many enums you'll hate them (but autocomplete makes it worth)

-Clean high-level API wraps the messy Riot API underneath.
-Pull player ranks, match history, and champion stats with just a few lines of code.
+- Clean high-level API wraps the messy Riot API underneath.
+- Pull player ranks, match history, and champion stats with just a few lines of code.

 Hate Riot IDs?
 Who doesn't.
 Just `NexarClient.get_player("username", "tag")` and explore with your IDE.